Tips and Tricks for Power BI Map visualizations

 Power BI service and Power BI Desktop send Bing the geo data it needs to create the map visualization.
 This may include the data in the Location, Latitude, and Longitude buckets and geo fields in any of the Report level, Page level, or Visual level filter buckets.
 Exactly what is sent varies by map type.
 To learn more, see Bing Maps privacy.

 Filled maps require a field in the Location bucket; even if latitude and longitude are provided.
-Whatever data is in the Location, Latitude, or Longitude buckets is sent to Bing.
+Whatever data is in the Location, Latitude, or Longitude bucket is sent to Bing.

 In the example below, the field Vendor is being used for geo-coding, so all vendor data is sent to Bing.
 Data from the Size and Color saturation buckets is not sent to Bing.